 Turn left at the quarry to begin the main climb up the heath and to the summit of the hill (easy to spot, thanks to the large TV mast).

-Once you reach the top, you’ll be treated to gorgeous 360-degree views of County Limerick, South Tipperary, North Kerry and across the River Shannon in County Clare.
+Once you reach the top, you’ll be treated to gorgeous 360-degree views of County Limerick, South Tipperary, North Kerry and across the River Shannon.

 On a clear day, there’s few places like it.
 Head back the way you came to return.